Someone has gotten ahold of a DNA strand of Jesus or his equivalent

 - Bill Myers' Blood of Heaven features a lighter version, in which the dried blood on a religious artifact (a thorn preserved in a wax cube) is discovered to contain foreign chromosomes (specifically, the Y).
 Replicating the blood through genetic engineering and transfusing it into first animals, then humans, has... interesting results.

 - Obviously used in the Christ Clone Trilogy by James Beauseigneur, except he's the Antichrist.
-Like the example above also uses the Shroud of Turin as the source of DNA.
+Like the example above, this also uses the Shroud of Turin as the source of DNA.

 - In Charles Pellegrino and George Zebrowski's novel The Killing Star, one of the few groups of humans who survived an alien attack against Earth is a habitat orbiting Jupiter, led by a clone of Jesus and his best friend, a clone of the Buddha, who were created by a cult some years earlier.